dafny-lang/dafny/docs/DafnyRef/Types.md

 input parameters and return parameters.
 The formal parameters are not allowed to have `ghost` specified if `ghost` was already specified for the method.
-Within the body of a method, formal parameters are immutable, that is, they may not be assigned to, though their array elements or fields may be assigned, if otherwise permitted.
+Within the body of a method, formal (input) parameters are immutable, that is, they may not be assigned to, though their array elements or fields may be assigned, if otherwise permitted.
 The out-parameters are mutable and must be assigned in the body of the method.

-A ``ellipsis`` is used when a method or function is being redeclared in a module that refines another module. (cf. [Section 10](#sec-module-refinement)) In that case the signature is copied from the module that is being refined.
+An ``ellipsis`` is used when a method or function is being redeclared in a module that refines another module. (cf. [Section 10](#sec-module-refinement)) In that case the signature is copied from the module that is being refined.
 This works because